ucsf-ferguson-lab/blotRig/README.md

 Now you're ready to go!
 You can use blotRig to design western blot experiments, create counter-balanced gel maps, and analyze your data once collected.

-In the future, when you want to use the blotRig program, just follow these 'Run blotRig' steps.
+In the future, when you want to use the blotRig program, just follow these `Run blotRig` steps.

 ## Links
 For more information and/or view source code, visit: [blotRig repo](https://github.com/ucsf-ferguson-lab/blotRig)